Course Descriptions

 Additional Information: Civil Litigation Concentration, Employment and Labor Law Concentration

-Multistate Bar Exam Review (online) (LWGC576)
+Multistate Bar Exam Review (Asynchronous Distance Education) (LWGC576)

 4 credit(s), Letter Graded

 The Online MBE Course offers a robust conceptual understanding of highly tested areas of law and a flexible approach to solving bar exam questions via an asynchronous online platform.
 Students will review substantive doctrine through online lectures, assigned text, MBE questions and black-letter law.
 Through the course, students systematically build exam skills including reading comprehension, issue identification, rule mastery, application, critical thinking, and legal analysis.
 Students will also learn how to recognize and deal with common MBE “distractors.”
 Students receive a course textbook, workbook with problems, and access to BARBRI AMP and online lectures.
 The course assessment includes a 100-question diagnostic/baseline exam, midterm exam, and a comprehensive final exam.
 The midterm and final exams will be online.
-Only students planning to graduate in December 2022 or May 2023 may register for the course.
+Only students planning to graduate in December 2024 or May 2025 may register for the course.

 Negotiation (LWLP560)

-Instructor(s): Gregg Relyea, Ana Sambold, Staff
+Instructor(s): Gregg Relyea, Ana Sambold

 3 credit(s), H/P/L/F Graded